yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

 ## **Exercise 1: Load Data**

-In this exercise you will apply transformations to each of the queries created in the previous lab.
+In this exercise, you will apply transformations to each of the queries created in the previous lab.

 ### **Task 1: Get started**

-In this task you will setup the environment for the lab.
+In this task, you will setup the environment for the lab.

-*Important: If you are continuing on from the previous lab (and you completed that lab successfully), do not complete this task; instead, continue from the next task.*
+*Important: If you are continuing from the previous lab (and you completed that lab successfully), do not complete this task; instead, continue from the next task.*

 1. To open the Power BI Desktop, on the taskbar, click the Microsoft Power BI Desktop shortcut.